 Professor of psychology and law at Yale Law School in New Haven, Dan Kahan defined Science Curiosity as a desire to seek out and consume scientific information just for the pleasure of doing so.
 People who are science curious do this because they take satisfaction in seeing what science does to resolve mysteries.

-This is different from somebody who would show interest in scientific information because they had a specific goal like wanting to do well in school get a job.
+This is different from somebody who would show interest in scientific information because they had a specific goal like wanting to do well in school or get a job.
 Science-curious people are driven by the pure activity of consuming what science knows.
 For instance, Albert Einstein was a science curious person.
 He once said, “I have no special talents, I am only passionately curious.”

 Curiosity provides the impetus for us to be able to investigate the universe we are in.
 Exploration and discovery have formed the basis of all scientific endeavor.
 Asking questions is the fundamental expression and genesis of all research.
 We can ask how, where, what, who and when? and the most important question of all, when attempting to understand the true nature of knowledge, is to ask the question why?